mochristman/Morgan-Christman/content/research/exp.md

     date_start: '2017-06-01'
     date_end: '2021-04-01'
     description: >-
-        Objective:

-        * We linked differences in bumble bee (*Bombus*) diversity to landscape composition and climate in agroecosystems in order to understand their co-occurring effects.
+        Our objective was to link differences in bumble bee (*Bombus*) diversity to landscape composition and climate in agroecosystems in order to understand their co-occurring effects.

   - title: 'Professor'